Learn how to make your own yogurt with the Instant Pot. It’s easy, it’s cheaper and it so creamy and healthy for you.

 - Candy thermometer

-- Wide Mouth Mason jars with lids
+- Wide Mouth Mason jars

 - Instant Pot

-I only use whole milk since it has much more vitamins in it, which my body needs.
+I only use whole milk since it has many more vitamins in it, which my body needs.
 I know some people use 2% milk, but whole milk will make the yogurt much creamier and thicker.
 I use either Yogurtmet or Cultures for Health yogurt starters.
 I have also used my own yogurt as a starter and you can use yogurt from the store but be sure it says Live Active Yogurt Cultures on the packaging.

 Yes, I use an electric pressure cooker to make my yogurt.
 I have tried using one pot on the stove, but I ended up using several pots in the process.
 One to cook in and one to cool down the jars before adding the culture.
 I also had to use a cooler for the jars to sit in while the yogurt was incubating.